thinkswan/facebook-comments-for-wordpress/readme.txt

 If you need help, please refer to the official FAQ at http://we8u.com/facebook-comments/#faq.

 == Changelog ==

+= 3.0.1 =
+* Fixed a mistake where old app ID and secret and xid weren't being copied from previous installations.

 = 3.0.0 =
 * Upgraded to use the latest method of getting facebook comments, which means, THREADED COMMENTS!
 Yay!